Best Outdoor Security Systems in 2026

 SimpliSafe

 Home security systems are designed to protect homes, and that should include the outside of your house.
 Most companies offer equipment like outdoor security cameras.
-Those are enough for some, but since you’re here, we assume you’re looking for more to improve your home’s perimeter security.
+These cameras alone provide a solid foundation, but if you're reading this, you're likely looking for comprehensive perimeter security that goes beyond basic surveillance.
 Well, we have just the right recommendations for you.

-We tested five security systems in particular that we believe offer more advanced outdoor security than your typical security systems.
-We have ADT that offers state-of-the-art monitoring and smart outdoor cameras from Google Nest.
-We also have Vivint that uses home automation to up its security game, and SimpliSafe, which has a powerful new feature called Active Guard Outdoor Protection.
-Then, we have Arlo and Deep Sentinel – two brands that offer remarkable outdoor cameras.
+We've rigorously tested five security systems that deliver superior outdoor protection compared to standard home security offerings.
+ADT offers state-of-the-art monitoring and smart outdoor cameras from Google Nest.
+Vivint uses home automation to elevate its security capabilities, and SimpliSafe brings serious muscle with its Active Guard Outdoor Protection feature.
+Rounding out the list are Arlo and Deep Sentinel – two brands built around exceptional outdoor camera performance.

 Keep scrolling to find out which solution is best for your outdoor security needs.